Work Calculator

 -

-Press calculate to see the work done in Joules (J).
+Click Calculate to see the work done in Joules with the intermediate steps shown.

 Mistakes to Avoid ⚠️

-- Forgetting to square the initial and final velocities when applying the work-energy theorem calculation.
+- Forgetting to square the velocities when applying the work-energy theorem, which produces a result in the wrong unit and magnitude.

 Questions and Answers

-How do I calculate work when mass and height are the only knowns?
+How do I calculate work when only mass and height are known?

-What is the Work-Energy Theorem and why is it important?
+What is the work-energy theorem and why is it useful?

-How does the angle affect the amount of work performed?
+How does the angle between force and displacement affect work?

 Disclaimer: This calculator is designed to provide helpful estimates for informational purposes.
 While we strive for accuracy, financial (or medical) results can vary based on local laws and individual circumstances.
 We recommend consulting with a professional advisor for critical decisions.